isaaclee12/receipt-processor-challenge/README.md

 ---

 # FAQ
+## (From the original publication of this repository, left in case the reviewer needs this info.)

 ### How will this exercise be evaluated?
 An engineer will review the code you submit.
 At a minimum they must be able to run the service and the service must provide the expected results.
 You